gohugoio/hugo/content/content-management/comments.md

 aliases: [/extras/comments/]
 toc: true
 ---

-The most common interaction people ask for in static websites is the ability to add comments.

 Hugo ships with support for [Disqus](https://disqus.com/), a third-party service that provides comment and community capabilities to websites via JavaScript.